Policies in AI Robotics

 The gr00t-N1 model is a promptable model by NVIDIA

-pi0 FAST, also written as π₀-FAST or pi zero FAST, is an autoregressive VLA, based on the FAST action tokenizer.
+pi0 FAST (February 2025), also written as π₀-FAST or pi zero FAST, is an autoregressive VLA, based on the FAST action tokenizer.
 Similar to how LLMs generate text token by token, pi0 FAST generates actions token by token.
 Learn more.

 RT-2 and AutoRT by Google DeepMind